s4ke/Master-Thesis/src/md/042-topologySkeletons.md

     postLoopParEvalN _ = evalN
 ~~~~

-As the `Par` Monad and GpH have problems with `parEvalN` inside of `loop`
+`Par` Monad and GpH have problems with `parEvalN` inside of `loop`.
-their respective instances for `ArrowLoopParallel` look like this:
+Their respective instances for `ArrowLoopParallel` look like this:

 ~~~~ {.haskell}
 instance (ArrowChoice arr, ArrowParallel arr a b (Conf b)) =>